Quick Response Flood Control Kit Program

 In order to use the barriers, please remove them from the package, apply water to the barrier to activate the gel, then place in an area to prevent water damage / intrusion.
 When placed, the water should be touching the large side of the barrier to prevent the barrier from rolling over as pictured above in the header photos.

 Poly Tarps should be draped over equipment to prevent damage from the roof for leaks.
 Place the poly tarp over the equipment and tape it down if tape is available.

 Please watch the following videos for more info on how to use Quick Dam Flood Barriers:

 There is no cost to participate in the Quick Response Flood Control Kit Program, however availability will be limited to funding.
 Flood Kit refills will be provided when the flood barriers are deployed for a loss reported to Risk Management.
 Departments may also purchase refills or additional flood barriers for their Quick Response Flood Kit via Workday, utilizing the Grainger Master Contract - Item Number that Risk Management purchased is 49UV21.

 In the event that you use your Flood Control Kit, please email Risk Management for a refill.
 Do not throw out the 5 gallon buckets or used barriers (5' black barriers).
 Risk Management or Facility Services will dispose of these after use or recycle them if possible.

-Also, please leave us a comment on this form.
-We would love to hear about your Flood Control Kit success story **********
+We would love to hear about your Flood Control Kit success story, please email us and share how it went.